 - Implying annual sales threshold: Once you reach a certain level of sales, you must upgrade to the higher BigCommerce plan.

-Another strength of Squarespace is that due to its great server system and AMP, this platform has the best overall mobile and desktop page speed performance, while WordPress ranked nearly bottom.
+Another strength of Squarespace is that due to its great server system and AMP, this platform has the best overall mobile and desktop page speed performance, while WordPress ranked near the bottom, unlike Joomla.

 Finally, similar to Shopify and BigCommerce, Squarespace takes care of security issues for you.
 Specifically, the HSTS (HTTP Strict Transport Security) mode of Squarespace helps to improve the security of your site.